f1729/map-science/readme.md

 ## Implementation

-My goal for this project is cover some topics of modern web development in react, which are:
+My goal for this project is cover some topics of modern web development in React, which are:

 - Import packages ✅
 - Deal with interop when packages have a lot of that ✅